MA Psychology and Business

-You will also select up to three courses in business covering areas such as finance, economics, marketing, innovation, analytics and enterprise.
+In business, you will select up to three courses covering areas such as:

-In business, you will take courses in Strategic Management and Research in Management, as well as a choice of further business studies courses in areas including ethics, enterprise, consumer behaviour, marketing, and others.
+In business, you will take courses in Strategic Management and Research in Management, as well as a choice of further business studies courses in areas including:

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Teaching will take place at the Psychology building at George Square, and at other locations within the University's Central Area.